suint/475GardenUI/README.md

 <img width="904" alt="Screen Shot 2020-12-14 at 3 58 30 PM" src="https://user-images.githubusercontent.com/33335295/102134969-3e029200-3e25-11eb-90b4-b30608e556a2.png">

 There is also the option to generate a PDF of all your information (WIP).

+## Installation
+This is a standard create react app.
+Clone the repo, then navigate into `/aloeha`, then run `npm install`.
+To run locally, run `npm start`.

+## Team members
+This was a project for CISC475 at the University of Delaware.

+- Kelly Mi
+- Yasser Abdelaal
+- Sasha Jones
+- Adheena Chacko